Animation and Game Development

 DIGP3011 Animation Master

-This course allows the specializing student to learn advanced camera, lighting, shading and rendering techniques.
+Animation Master has an emphasis on creating professional, production-ready content for film and video game.
+This course allows the specializing student to learn highly advanced camera, lighting, shading and rendering techniques.
 Emphasis will be placed on integrating CGI elements into live action backgrounds using camera tracking and advanced compositing techniques.
-Students will learn advanced facial animation techniques as well advanced rigging, muscle control, anatomy, advanced motion capture and advanced character animation.
-Emphasis is place on acting and performance, in order to create highly evocative and realistic character animations.
-Students will learn to create advanced particle and other VFX effects, as well as crowd simulation.
+Students will learn advanced facial animation techniques as well, as advanced rigging, muscle control, anatomy, advanced motion capture and advanced character animation.
+Emphasis is placed on acting and performance, in order to create highly evocative and realistic character animations.
 Co-requisite: DIGP 3003

 DIGP3012 Game Master